Ergus/SlurmInSlurm/Readme.md

 modify the script database variables to not start it but use the existing one.
 We assume here you have a mysql installation in your path.

+- We recommend the version: mariadb-10.6.8-linux-systemd-x86_64

+- Out script will use a socket inside **/tmp/${USER}** you can check its creation in case of error and attempt to connect to it.

 ### Slurm